bhatanerohan/RAG-system-using-LLama2-with-llama_index/README.md

 # RAG-system-using-LLama2-with-llama_index

+This project showcases the development of a Retrieval-Augmented Generation (RAG) system using the Llama2 model and the Llama index within the Hugging Face ecosystem.
+The dataset for this RAG system consists of a speech delivered by President Joe Biden, covering a range of topics.

     Setup:
         Installation of necessary Python packages like pypdf, transformers, einops, accelerate, langchain, bitsandbytes, and various llama_index related packages.
 These are foundational libraries that provide support for PDF manipulation, machine learning models, and efficient data handling.